 If you are looking to hit the trails and need an ATV for a day, weekend, or a week, there are ATV Rentals available to help you get out there and have a good time.
 Check out the following ATV Rental businesses:

 Seasonal Power Toys, Birchwood: 715-354-3886

 Runamuk Rides, Hayward/Cable: 888-851-5658

 There are also many great ATV & UTV dealers in the area if you are looking for a more permanent solution.
 Click here for a list of ATV Rentals/Dealers.

 Let us know what you think of our ATV Trails:

 We are looking for feedback on our trail system.
 Whether you love our trails or have some recommendations, we want to know what you think.
 The survey takes less than 5 minutes to complete and your input is very valuable to us.
 To complete the survey, visit:

 UTV's (Utility Terrain Vehicles):

 Registered UTV's (up to 65 inches wide) are welcome on the Washburn County Trail System anywhere that ATV's are allowed.
-More information on the UTV Program, registering your UTV and more is available on the DNR Page.
+For additional information on the UTV Program, registering your UTV, and more, please visit the DNR Page.

 - All-Terrain Vehicle (ATV) Registration Application Form 9400-376